Supplemental Guidelines for Event Leadership

 Shocco– teach and reinforce washing hands and covering coughs and sneezes with all staff.

-Event Leadership– can use discretion in deciding if face mask for campers or staff should be worn.
+Event Leadership– can use discretion in deciding if face mask for participants should be worn.

 Shocco– when social distancing is not possible staff will wear face coverings whenever possible.
 Shocco staff will be reminded to not touch face coverings and to wash hands as much as possible.